 Tip: Needless to say – you can continue using it all year long for Shabbat dinner (or for a Kiddush luncheon).

-In Passover, we get together with our friends & family to commemorate one of the most historical moments in Jewish history – our Jewish ancestor’s escape from slavery in Egypt ⇒ to freedom.
+In Passover, we get together with our friends & family to commemorate one of the most historic moments in Jewish history – our Jewish ancestor’s escape from slavery in Egypt ⇒ to freedom.